StudioEtrange/mambo/NOTES.md

 * Scrapers list from recalbox (FR) : https://recalbox.gitbook.io/documentation/v/francais/tutoriels/utilitaires/gestion-des-scrappes/liste-des-utilitaires-de-scrape

-* Lars Muldjord's Skyscraper
+* Skyscraper : Lars Muldjord's Skyscraper
     * https://github.com/muldjord/skyscraper
-    * integration with EmulationStation, AtrtractMode, Pegasus frontens
+    * integration with EmulationStation, AtrtractMode, Pegasus frontend
     * for linux (works on win and macos but nonofficaly)
     * use various source for games items
+    * by default integrated into retropie and was designed for it

 * Steven Selph's Scraper
     * https://github.com/sselph/scraper